Edge contraction on dual ribbon graphs and 2D TQFT

 We note that Hitchin moduli spaces are diffeomorphic to character varieties of a surface group.
 The TQFT point of view of our current paper in the context of these character varieties, in particular, their Hodge structures, will be discussed elsewhere.

 The paper is organized as follows.
 We start with a quick review of Frobenius algebras, for the purpose of setting notations, in Section~\ref{sect:Frobenius}.
 We then recall two-dimensional TQFT in Section~\ref{sect:tqft}.
 In Sections~\ref{sect:ECA}, we give our formulation of 2D TQFT in terms of the edge-contraction axioms of cell graphs.
 A categorical formulation of our axioms is given in Section~\ref{sect:category}.
-In Section~\ref{sect:Hurwitz}, we present combinatorial graph enumeration problems, and show that they are equivalent to counting of simple and orbifold Hurwitz numbers.
-Finally in Section~\ref{sect:spectral}, the spectral curves of the topological recursion for simple and orbifold Hurwitz numbers (the mirror objects to the counting problems) are constructed from the edge-contraction formulas for $(g,n) = (0,1)$ invariants.